Lawren Harris, “The Cabin” (1885–1970) Oil on Canvas Study

-This oil painting was covered with a thick layer of badly oxidised (yellow, brittle and darkened) varnish and grime.
+This oil painting was covered with a thick layer of badly oxidised (yellow, brittle and darkened) traditional natural resin varnish and grime.
 Although this varnish was unsightly, it did, however, protect the original painting underneath perfectly.
 T.A.R.I.
 Conservators carefully completely removed the varnish to reveal the stunning colour you see before you.
 The painting was re-varnish with a UV filtered archival varnish, saturating the true colour further.

 Frederick B. Taylor.
 (1906-1987) Oil on Canvas